md-riaz/aeroUI/README.md

 aeroUI is a Tailwind-authored design layer that keeps Bootstrap's semantic HTML and data-API while applying the shadcn aesthetic.
 Every component is defined in a single `aeroui.css` source file using Tailwind's `@layer` and `@apply` syntax, backed by the same HSL design tokens that power shadcn/ui so you can iterate quickly with the Tailwind CLI and avoid hand-writing longform CSS.

 Unlike Bootstrap's precompiled CSS bundles, aeroUI expects you to run a Tailwind-aware build (Tailwind CLI, Vite, etc.) inside your project so the generated stylesheet always reflects the markup you actually ship.
-The `dist/` output in this repo is only an example build; your application should compile its own CSS from `src/aeroui.css` so unused selectors can be shaken out and newly added components are captured automatically.
+The docs bundle at `docs/assets/aeroui.css` is only an example build; your application should compile its own CSS from `src/aeroui.css` so unused selectors can be shaken out and newly added components are captured automatically.

 ## Key Goals